cadet/CADET-Core/doc/interface/spatial_discretization_methods.rst

 In the following, we give a brief introduction to the numerical theory that is most relevant for the computational performance of the methods.
 Based on that theory and our experience, we give advice on which method to use in which scenario, how to identify the more performant method, and how to specify the discretization parameters.
+For a comprehensive description on the FV and DG methods as they are implemented in CADET, we refer to our publications on `CADET-FV <https://doi.org/10.1016/j.compchemeng.2010.03.008>`_  and `CADET-DG <https://doi.org/10.1016/j.compchemeng.2023.108340>`_.

 Discrete system size
 --------------------